-MATCH to which CARD is applied:

-earned: •• team's first qualification MATCH REFEREES may or may not before the start of qualification MATCHES be present during practice MATCHES.
-With input from event staff, The Head REFEREE may opt to perpetuate a verbal warning or YELLOW CARD earned prior to qualification MATCHES to the first qualification MATCH for particularly egregious behavior. during the qualification Team's current (or just completed) MATCH in which they are not a SURROGATE.
+Time YELLOW or RED CARDS earned: MATCH to which CARD is applied: team's first qualification MATCH REFEREES may or may not before the start of be present during practice MATCHES.
+With input from event qualification MATCHES warning or YELLOW CARD earned prior to qualification MATCHES to the first qualification MATCH for particularly egregious behavior. during the qualification Team's current (or just completed) MATCH in which they are not a SURROGATE.
 MATCHES For SURROGATE MATCHES the card is applied to the team's previous qualification MATCH. between the end of qualification MATCHES and the start of playoff MATCHES ALLIANCE'S first playoff MATCH during the playoff MATCHES ALLIANCE'S current (or just completed) MATCH